almulalic/mysqli-helper-functions/README.md

 ### **EXAMPLE TWO - MYSQLI SELECT ALL ( )**

- This is an example of a mysqli SELECT ALL querry :
+ This is an example of a mysqli SELECT ALL query :

 ```
 	$sql = "SELECT * FROM users WHERE username= ?";